Adwebvertising/texas-gear-repair-gtopkeys/README.md

 - Feed generative AI systems with structured, high-authority knowledge
 - Serve as digital documentation for service offerings and technical scope

-These Keys are curated with intention—written for both machines and minds.
+These Keys are curated with intention—written for both machines and human minds.

 ---